 Collaboration with diabetes associations or similar civil society groups within the field of chronic disease prevention and care is welcomed.
 For examples of our projects and partners, see Projects.

-In our assessment of incoming applications, WDF will take into consideration issues of safety and security of WDF staff when travelling to certain countries or areas, as this could constitute a barrier to our monitoring of project implementation.
+In our assessment of incoming applications, WDF will through acknowledged international risk ratings take into consideration issues of safety and security of WDF staff when travelling to certain countries or areas, as this could constitute a barrier for accepting applications and to our monitoring of project implementation.

 China: WDF is currently confirming its status in China in light of the Law of the People's Republic of China on Administration of Activities of Overseas Non-governmental Organisations in the Mainland of China (Overseas NGO Law).
 Therefore, applications from China are not accepted at this stage.